Chrome Sand In Resin Bonded Systems And Inorganic Binders For Castables

 Ester hardened alkaline phenolic resins

 In this RBC manifold, the binder is a low viscosity highly basic phenolic resin, combined with a liquid organic ester as a hardener.
 As little as 1.4% resin by mass can be used with chrome sand.
-This method’s casting ability is characterised by an ‘as cast’ finish on the metal - i.e. no wetting or formation of rough barbs of metal or dissolved sand is observed(9)
+This method’s casting ability is characterised by an ‘as cast’ finish on the metal - i.e. no wetting or formation of rough barbs of metal or dissolved sand is observed(10).
+Ester cured phenolic resins have been described in the literature as excellent in terms of both operational, safety and environmental considerations.

 Typically used with pure silica sands, this process can be successfully utilised with chrome sands, and is particularly effective when a mixed silica/chrome sand is used.
 This resin is also alkaline.